-The following two sections list General Fund revenue increases and decreases enacted since FY 72.
+The following two sections list General Fund revenue increases and decreases recently enacted.
 If the full effect of the revenue change does not occur in the first year, an estimate for the portion of the revenue impact occurring in the second year is also given.
 Revenue changes are based on the fiscal impact at the time the change was enacted.